ben6066/AndroidFlightAPP/README.md

 # AndroidFlightAPP
-An android application that connects to a flight simulator and provides a joystick and 2 seek bars representing the throttle and rudder.</br>
+An android application that connects to the flight simulator and provides a joystick and 2 seek bars representing the throttle and rudder.</br>
 Those features invoke the airplane in the flight gear application.</br>

 ## Prerequisites